 In the latest WD for VVC ver.2, there is a prevention mechanism to deactivate extended precision even when sps-level enabled flag (extended_precision_processing_flag) is set to 1.
 This prevention mechanism loses an encoder flexibility to use extended precision for low bit-depth.
-In addition, extended precision provides minor gain (-0.1% for AI, 0.X% for RA and -0.1% for LB) for YUV420 10-bit sequences at low QP.
+In addition, extended precision provides minor gain (roughly -0.1% for AI, -0.1% for RA and -0.1% for LB) for YUV420 10-bit sequences at low QP.
 This contribution proposes to remove its prevention mechanism, which gives encoders flexibility to use extended precision for low bit-depth (proposal#1).

 If necessary to disable extended precision for low bit-depth coding, rather than having a prevention mechanism, this contribution suggests to